 Deciding what to get the kids for Christmas kind of reminds me of how choosing names for our boys went down.
 I’ll throw out idea after idea: he vetoes every single one (without contributing ideas of his own – he just doesn’t like mine).

 He suggests things that I can’t even consider buying.
-I just decluttered the toys and gave away the exact same stuff!
+I just decluttered the toys and gave away this exact same stuff!

 You want practical.
 He wants fun.